tyler-bennett52/reading-notes/201/class6.md

 Is all the world an object?
 Am I an object?
 What are my properties?
 Methods?

-Is there ever an appropiate time to use the window object or is that just for behind the scenes stuff:
+Is there ever an appropiate time to use the window object or is that just for behind the scenes stuff?